-Purchase Area Sexual Assault & Child Advocacy Center provides comprehensive trauma-informed intervention services assisting child and adult victims of sexual violence.
+Lotus Sexual Assault Resource and Children's Adovocacy Center provides comprehensive trauma-informed intervention services assisting child and adult victims of sexual violence.

 Gentry House assists families struggling with homelessness to transition into more stable, permanent housing.
 Outcomes are achieved by connecting clients with employment opportunities, facilitating educational goals, and monthly budgeting/household expense controls.

 Merryman House Domestic Crisis Center is committed to saving, building, and changing lives of those affected by domestic violence through crisis intervention, comprehensive advocacy and support, and economic empowerment programs.